Application deadline: 21 May 2021

 - Support the social entrepreneurship project team with administrative tasks (follow up on cases, file emails, invoices and volunteer expense accounts, archive files, etc.)

 - Practical, responsible and well organized (intrapreneurial management within the organization)

 - Self-sufficient and proactive

 - Capable of working alone or in a team

-- Have a degree in facilitation, community development, teaching, social sciences or a related field, or relevant life experience
+- Have a degree in facilitation, community development, education, social sciences or a related field, or have relevant life experience.

-- Having real-life experience is an important asset.
-Chantiers jeunesse strongly values life expertise and will take into consideration the candidate’s lived experience instead of their formal education.
+- Chantiers jeunesse strongly values life expertise and will take into consideration the candidate’s lived experience instead of their formal education.